sanjar-notes/nodejs/home/4_resource_itineraries/2_Node_js_complete_guide_academind/6_Templating_Engines_and_Dynamic_content/81_Installing_Pug_and_using_it.md

 Note:
 - to convert HTML to Pug, use https://html-to-pug.com
 - functions can be passed as props, and can be called inside the placeholder construct.
 Parentheses are required for function call, as is usual in JS.
+- The props passing syntax - `res.render('my-template-file', props)` is same with any template engine.